AiJared/DSA_in_python/README.md

 **Removing nodes**

-Much like insert, removing a node is quite fast and it occurs in constant time.
-But to actually get to the node we need to remove, we need to traverse the entire list in our worst case.
-So in the worst case, this takes a linear time.
+Much like insert, removing a node is quite fast and it occurs in **constant time**.
+But to actually get to the node we need to remove, we need to **traverse the entire list** in our **worst case**.
+So in the worst case, this takes a **linear time**.
 Let us add this operation to our data structure in the file linked_list.py.

 There are two ways we can define the remove method.